Cello Concerto No. 1 (Haydn): Movements

+The concerto is in three movements:

 All three movements of this work are written in sonata form, unlike the second concerto, where rondo form is used in the second and third movements.
 This concerto is more related to Haydn's violin concerti than its follower, holding very close resemblance to the Violin Concerto no. 3 in A major, such as the first movement's etched rhythms, and flowing second themes, a peaceful slow movement, and a brisk finale.
 Both concerti were composed in the same period.